markus-zhang/lc3vm/README.md

 = 2025-03-07

 + I want to expand the memory editor to an independent product.
 I included some plans in the .cpp file but of course they are subject to change and expand.

+= 2025-03-09

+* Basic requirement analysis done

+* I have a basic memory editor UI working.
+I particularly like how I can highlight the cells that are supposed to be "selected" (right now I hardcode cell 0 to 20 to be selected, just for a test)

++ Optional, but figure out how to make the rectangle contigous (no border between)